 A user who reads a blog regularly knows and trusts you.
 As a result, it is critical that the blog publishes product updates and educates consumers about market trends, products, and financial lingo.
 A blog adds value and is a wonderful method to outperform your competitors in terms of customer service.

-8. Get Into Email Marketing
+8. Get into Email Marketing

 Emails allow you to communicate directly with people who have requested to hear from you.
 You can use email to improve customer retention and brand trust.
-It’s also a great approach to learn more about what your customers want: Do they desire infographics?
+It’s also a great approach to learning more about what your customers want: Do they desire infographics?
 What about more thought leadership?
 Or perhaps more community-focused articles?
 Email marketing can assist you in determining this.